What is Storidge CIO?

 Storidge CIO allows developers to easily create environments for stateful applications on top of clustered hosts that can be quickly tested, deployed, and predictably scaled.
 It solves data management challenges in an orchestrated environment that is secure, highly available and delivers consistent performance.

-What are the major advantages of Storidge CIO and why?
+What are the major advantages of Storidge CIO?

 Storidge CIO enables development teams to be more productive and operations to be more efficient.
 It automates storage infrastructure management, so developers can focus on writing applications which create business value.